SriVinayA/Resume-Customizer/README.md

 # Resume Customizer: AI-Powered Job Application Toolkit

 This project is an end-to-end solution for customizing resumes to match job descriptions using AI.
-It consists of a FastAPI backend and a simple web frontend.
+It consists of a FastAPI backend and a modern Next.js frontend.
 The backend leverages DeepSeek AI to parse and tailor resumes, and generates professional PDFs using LaTeX.
-The frontend provides an easy-to-use web interface for users to upload resumes, input job descriptions, and download customized resumes.
+The frontend provides an elegant, glassmorphism-styled interface for users to upload resumes, input job descriptions, and download customized resumes.

 ---